AutodeskGames/stingray-docs/source/interactive_help/getting_started/common_windows/smart_placement_tool.md

 ###Snap to Smart Grid

-When enabled, the smart grid displays snap guides as you drag an object close to a neighboring surface.
-Red and yellow planes appear on the neighboring surface to show snapping options based on your object's location:
+When enabled, the smart grid displays snap guides as you drag an object relative to neighboring surfaces.
+Red, yellow, green, or blue visual guides appear relative to the neighboring surface to show snapping options based on your object's location:

   - Red planes:
     - Aligns to the nearest face of an object if moving inside the object bounding box